 I love turmeric, especially when mixing it with kefir or plain yogurt as a healing remedy.
 Turmeric herb also likes to be mixed with plain yogurt and or kefir, and it feels very powerful. :) But, would turmeric love to be mixed with my simple vegetable soup?

 Ok, so you remember the feeling when you were a kid and excitingly waiting to open a first Christmas presents?
 That is exactly how I felt while waiting for my guests’ facial expression when eating my food.

 A first smile arrived.
 I can breathe now.
 Next, a comment, hmm, there is a spice in it, isn’t it?
 I thought, ups, I failed.

 But after an agonizing 10 min of silence, a second plate was super clean, and guests and my family asked for more.
 Then, the conversation started: this soup tastes exquisite.

 What a sense of relief.
 Now, I can finally relax and breath and share my ideas about my choice, why turmeric.

-I have been using herbs in my cooking for past two decades.
-The more I was using them, the more I was falling in love with their powerful effects they have on the food we prepare, our mind and body.
+I have been using herbs in my cooking for the past two decades.
+The more I was using them, the more I was falling in love with the powerful effects they have on the food we prepare, our mind and body.
 Turmeric and I became friends a decade ago when reading about its healing properties.
 I had a digestion problem, and turmeric had a solution.